Belgium VAT guide

 In Belgium, VAT penalties are divided into proportional and non-proportional categories.

-- Proportional fines are calculated as a percentage of the VAT owed
+- Proportional penalties are calculated as a percentage of the VAT due and typically apply in cases of late payment or underreporting (e.g. 5%-15% depending on the circumstances).

 Fiscal representatives